 SECTION 5.2.
 NUMBER, TENURE, AND QUALIFICATIONS

 The Board shall be comprised of nine (9) directors, including officers (each, a “Director”).
 The Board shall be comprised of the President, Vice President, Secretary, Treasurer, and five Director positions.
 Each member of the Board of Directors shall hold office for a two-year term upon election.
-Only a Regular Member, having served on a committee shall be qualified to run for and hold a position on the Board of Directors.
+Only a Regular Member, having served on an active committee or led a JPF sponsored project or event shall be qualified to run for and hold a position on the Board of Directors.

 SECTION 5.3.
 REGULAR MEETINGS

 A regular meeting of the Board of Directors shall be held at least two weeks prior to any Annual Meeting or General Meeting.

 SECTION 5.4.
 SPECIAL MEETINGS